For COVID-19 Travel and RS Tours information, see our FAQ.

 ▲ Museum of Fine Arts One of France's most important fine-arts museums.

-▲ Resistance and Deportation History Center Displays and videos telling the inspirational story of the French Resistance.
+▲ Resistance and Deportation History Center Displays telling the inspirational story of the French Resistance and a powerful film about the trial of Klaus Barbie (local Gestapo leader).

 Lumière Museum Museum of film, dedicated to the Lumière brothers' pivotal contribution.